rmzetti/hover-exec/README.md

 If the cursor is inside a fenced code block, the code can be quickly executed using the shortcut `Alt+/` or `Opt+/`.

-Code blocks which are indented (ie. unfenced) or fenced with '~' will not result in a hover message and cannot be executed.
+Code blocks which are indented (ie. unfenced), fenced with '~', or not labelled, will not result in a hover message and cannot be executed.

 ---
 ## Javascript scripts

-Javascript code blocks can be executed using the `vm` module, also by using *vscode*'s built in `eval` - and also through [nodejs](#nodejs), or a browser.
-The default, for command blocks with id `js`, is to use the `vm` module. `hover-exec` provides, by default, a reasonably substantial `vm` context.
+Javascript code blocks can be executed using the `vm` module, also by using *vscode*'s built in `eval` - and also through [nodejs](#nodejs) or a browser.
+The default, for command blocks with id `js`, is to use the `vm` module. *hover-exec* provides, by default, a reasonably substantial `vm` context.

 ### Examples using vm and eval